midaswap/midaswap-contracts-v1/README.md

 - The [LPToken](./LPToken.sol) is simplified version of ERC-721 which wraps the positons of liquidity.

 - The [MidasFactory721](./MidasFactory721.sol) is the contract used to deploy the different pairs and acts as a registry for all the pairs already created.
 There are also privileged functions such as setting the parameters of the fees, royalty fees, setting the pair implementation.
-Unless the `creationUnlocked` is `true`, only the owner of the factory can create pairs.
+Unless the `createPairLock` is `false`, only the owner of the factory can create pairs.

 - The [MidasRouter](./MidasRouter.sol) is the main contract that user will interact with as it adds security checks.
 Most users shouldn't interact directly with the pair.